GCOM7140/group-project/README.md

 society engages in commerce ([Donaldson and Walsh 2015][]) and, as a result, customer and text analytics in the first place.

-### Company Overview
+### Organization Overview
-As a brief summary, C'ville Meals strives to improve the health and support the independence and dignity of its homebound neighbors.
-With an active volunteer force of over 400, C'ville Meals serves around 5,000 meals to approximately 275 clients every month in the city of Charlottesville and the county of Albemarle.
+C'ville Meals strives to improve the health and support the independence and dignity of its homebound neighbors.
+With an active volunteer force of over 400, C'ville Meals serves around 4,500 meals to approximately 275 clients every month in the city of Charlottesville and the county of Albemarle.
+More information on C'ville Meals is available at www.cvillemeals.org.

 For this group project, C'ville Meals is offering us a lab of sorts," somewhere you can talk with its staff, including Executive Director Robin Wynn Goldstein;